 Car plows into German tourists in northern Italy, 6 dead

-ROME (AP) — A car plowed into a group of young German tourists in northern Italy early Sunday, killing 6 people and injuring 11, Italian fire officials said.
+ROME (AP) — A car plowed into a group of young German tourists in northern Italy early Sunday, killing six people and injuring 11, Italian fire officials said.

 The deadly crash occurred in a village near Valle Aurina, near Bolzano in the Alto Adige region, shortly after 1 a.m. as the Germans were gathering to board their bus.

+The largely German-speaking autonomous region of northern Italy, with its ski resorts in the Dolomites and quaint villages around Bolzano, is popular with German tourists.

-The Lutago volunteer fire service said in a Facebook post that the six dead were killed at the scene.
-The injured were taken to several nearby hospitals.
+The Lutago volunteer fire service said on Facebook that the six dead were killed at the scene.
+The injured, four of whom are in critical condition, were taken to several regional hospitals, including one who was airlifted to a hospital in Innsbruck, Austria, said Dr. Marc Kaufmann of the emergency medical service.

-Sky TG24 quoted Italian carabinieri as saying the driver was believed to be from the area and had a high alcohol blood content.
+Sky TG24 quoted Italian carabinieri as saying the driver was from the nearby village of Chienes and had a high alcohol blood content.
+He was arrested on suspicion of highway manslaughter while being treated at the hospital in Brunico, according to the LaPresse news agency.

-The regional president of Alto Adige, Arno Kompatscher, told a press conference the victims were part of a group of young Germans in the region on vacation.
+The regional president of Alto Adige, Arno Kompatscher, told a press conference the victims were part of a group of young Germans vacationing in the region.
+Later Sunday, mourners left candles and flowers at the crash scene, which was located along a two-lane road dotted by hotels and old piles of snow.